Porson's law: Normal lines

-Some examples of normal tragic trimeters which do not break Porson's Law are the following from Sophocles' Oedipus Tyrannus:
+Some examples of normal tragic trimeters which do not break Porson's law are the following from Sophocles's Oedipus Tyrannus:

 Here the ninth element is long, but does not end a word.

 Here the ninth element ends a word, but is short.

 Here ninth element ends a word and is long, but is a monosyllable.

-Breaches of Porson's Law
+Breaches of Porson's law

 In tragedy

-In tragedy, as West observes, there are very few breaches of Porson's Law.
-When the manuscript tradition, therefore, transmits a line that breaches Porson's Law, this is taken as a reason for suspecting that it may be corrupt.
+In tragedy, as West observes, there are very few breaches of Porson's law.
+When the manuscript tradition, therefore, transmits a line that breaches Porson's law, this is taken as a reason for suspecting that it may be corrupt.

-For example, the first line of Euripides' Ion, as transmitted in the mediaeval manuscript Laurentianus 32.2 (known as "L"), the main source for the play, reads:
+For example, the first line of Euripides's Ion, as transmitted in the mediaeval manuscript Laurentianus 32.2 (known as "L"), the main source for the play, reads:

-As Porson observed in his note on line 347 in his first (1797) edition of Euripides' Hecuba, this line is irregular, since -τοις in νώτοις is long, occurs at the third anceps, and is followed by word break.
+As Porson observed in his note on line 347 in his first (1797) edition of Euripides's Hecuba, this line is irregular, since -τοις in νώτοις is long, occurs at the third anceps, and is followed by word break.
 The line therefore breaks the law which Porson later formulated, and it is unlikely that Euripides wrote it as it stands.
 That the manuscript tradition is incorrect happens to be confirmed by a quotation of this line in a fragmentary papyrus of Philodemus.
-Philodemus' exact original text is uncertain, but it is reconstructed by Denys Page to read ὁ χαλκέοισιν οὐρανὸν νώτοις Ἄτλας (meaning the same as L's version), which does not break Porson's Law, and therefore may be the correct text.
+Philodemus's exact original text is uncertain, but it is reconstructed by Denys Page to read ὁ χαλκέοισιν οὐρανὸν νώτοις Ἄτλας (meaning the same as L's version), which does not break Porson's law, and therefore may be the correct text.
 Other scholars have suggested other possibilities as to what Euripides may originally have written.

 In comedy

-In comedy, on the other hand, breaches of Porson's Law are very frequent, for example the following from Aristophanes' Clouds:
+In comedy, on the other hand, breaches of Porson's law are very frequent, for example the following from Aristophanes's Clouds:

 Here the ninth element is long and ends a word.